transcom/mymove-docs/docs/adrs/0084-deploy-flipt-service-discovery.md

 ### Deploy a single flipt instance for all environments

 - `+` A single installation to manage
-- `-` It create a dependency between our environments and something we run outside of that environment.
-That would be a new pattern and one with security implications.
+- `-` It creates a dependency between our environments and something we run outside of that environment.
+This would be a new pattern and have security implications.

 ### Deploy flipt as a sidecar to the MilMove application